andywag/NeuralHDL/docs/architecture/memory.md

 | K+2           | E(1,0)       | E(1,1)       | ...          | E(1,K)   |
 | ...           | ...          | ...          | ...          | ...      |

 The contents of the tap and error memory is shown above.
 The memory contains a reshaped version of the taps with the row width equal to the number of neurons.
+This internal format makes operation of the network more straightforward.